Jean-Michel Dalgabio

 Jean-Michel Dalgabio (15 September 1788, Riva Valdobbia, Piedmont — 31 December 1852, Oullins) was a French architect.

 A protégé of Antoine Vaudoyer, Dalgabio became the town architect of Saint-Étienne and taught there at the School of Architecture.
-Among his notable works are the cemetery chapel, abattoirs, Exchange (1820), Town Hall, and other administration buildings of Saint-Étienne (1821–8).
+Among his notable works are the cemetery chapel, abattoirs, Exchange (1820), Hôtel de Ville (City Hall), and other administration buildings of Saint-Étienne (1821–8).
 He also oversaw the building of the local barracks, prison, and corn market.